small batch recipe

 This is my version of Bomb Alaska for the winter.
-The burned meringue is hiding a creamy baked cheesecake and a generous layer of homemade lemon curd.
-This dessert strikes a perfect flavor balance between sweet and tangy with different textures ranging from creamy to crispy.
+The burned meringue is hiding a creamy baked cheesecake and a layer of luscious homemade lemon curd.
+This dessert strikes the perfect balance of flavors and textures!

 The main element of this dessert is the cheesecake which is an all season dessert for me.
 I love to top the cheesecake with seasonal fruits or berries.
 Sometimes I like to have it plain or with maple syrup.
 But my latest addiction is lemon curd.
 I love how the lemon curd cuts through the creamy richness of the cheesecake.
 So I decided to use the combination for this dessert.

 Cheesecake needless to say is creamy and cheesy which is very neutral so you can pair it with other flavors as you wish.
 This is a simple cheesecake with just cream cheese, eggs and sugar.
 But I have made the biscuit base a little bit thicker than I usually would.
 Because I needed a lot of crunch to balance out all the soft textures piled on top of each other.
 And an extra pinch of salt in the biscuit crumb, which will enhance it’s flavor even more.

 You can find my Italian meringue recipes on the blog.
 The Italian meringue, even though made out of a lot of sugar, is not overly sweet in this recipe.
 Instead it balances out rich creaminess and the tanginess.

 The meringue recipe makes about a two cups which is a little too much for this dessert unless you are making a whole cheesecake.
 But the leftover can be used to make meringue kisses or bird nests.
 You will find more about this on the Italian meringue post.

 You can find my lemon curd recipe on the blog too.
 It is a fool proof recipe that has never failed me.